mindsphere/mindconnect-mqtt/README.md

 ---
 [Event Payload](example_json/event.json)
-This sample JSON uses the event payload for the event type `SensorInterruptEvent`.
+This sample JSON uses the event payload for the event type `AgentBaseEvent`.

 The sample JSON can be modified as per the defined eventType and accordingly the code can be updated to replace the values at runtime.